ProticM/plazar-js/README.md

 ## Introduction

 The framework itself has no dependencies and by leaning on Object-Oriented-Principles (OOP) it can easily be used to create a large Single-Page Application or it can be integrated to a portion of a web page where a dynamic workflow is required.

+##### TL;DR

+1. Can define components, mixins or classes by invoking `plz.define`.
+2. Reuse each type later in the app as much as needed.
+One type, multiple instances.
+3. Extend each type with another by setting the `ownerType`.
+4. Override parent method implementation.
+5. Each method overridden in a child type can call its parent by invoking `this.base(arguments)`.

 ## Core Features